 Now you've set off with your own blogging, it's time to meet the neighbours: see who else is taking part and what they're saying.

 First of all, you need to let other people know that you're taking part.
-Do that by completing the 23 Things for Professional Development registration form.
+Do that by completing the 23 Things for Professional Development registration form if you haven't already.
+You can put as much or as little information about your location and type of work as you like.
+But bear in mind that what you put will help other people to find you.

 Being able to comment and discuss ideas is what makes blogging - and social media in general - so useful and valuable as a tool for personal and professional development.
 Comments on your own blog can offer advice and support, they might point you towards useful resources, or they might challenge your opinions and help you refine your arguments.
 By commenting on other people's blog you're likely to think more deeply about what you've read and what you think about an issue, you'll also be able to share some of your expertise, and you'll get your face (or, at least your moniker) more widely known.
 It can be daunting to comment on the blog of someone you may never have met, but do take the plunge, even if it's just to say hello, or to say that you enjoyed a post.